nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/swate_walkthrough.md

 > :bulb: You should see `instrument model` showing in a field in front of the search field
 > :bulb: The search will now yield results related to `instrument model`

-4. You can search or <kbd>double click</kbd> into the search field to show all related terms.
+4. You can search or double click into the search field to show all related terms.
 Select any instrument model and click <kbd>Fill selected cells with this term*</kbd>

 ### Add a building block with a unit